Pat Brown: Political reforms

-The first year of Brown's administration saw the abolition of the cross-filing system which had enabled candidates to file with multiple political parties at once while running for office.
-The 1964 Supreme Court decision of Reynolds v.
-Sims declared unconstitutional California's "federal plan," which had allocated the apportionment of state senators through county lines, as opposed to population-based districts.
-Now, while San Francisco County had one state senator, Los Angeles County received thirteen; this massive shift in the legislature's composition led Brown, along with Assembly Speaker Jesse M. Unruh, to change the way California government operated.
-In 1962, the Constitutional Revision Commission, which operated until 1974, was established, proposing changes to the state's 1879 constitution, decreasing length and complexity by nearly fifty percent through ballot propositions recommended by the commission, of which seventy-five percent were approved by voters, such reforms as the removal of the 120-day limit on legislative sessions, increasing legislator's salaries, and reducing the percentage of signatures required to place propositions on the ballot.
-Governor Brown insisted on Unruh's reforms which abolished various government agencies, and consolidated others.
+The first year of Brown's administration saw the abolition of the cross-filing system that had enabled candidates to file with multiple political parties at once while running for office.
+The 1964 U.S. Supreme Court decision Reynolds v.
+Sims declared unconstitutional California's "federal plan", which had allocated the apportionment of state senators along county lines, as opposed to population-based districts.
+Now, while the City and County of San Francisco had one state senator, Los Angeles County received thirteen; this massive shift in the legislature's composition led Brown, along with Assembly Speaker Jesse M. Unruh, to change the way California government operated.

+In 1962, the Constitutional Revision Commission was established.
+It operated until 1974, proposing changes to the state's 1879 constitution, decreasing length and complexity by nearly fifty percent through ballot propositions recommended by the commission, of which seventy-five percent were approved by voters.
+Among the enacted reforms were removal of the 120-day limit on legislative sessions, increased legislators' salaries, and a reduction in the percentage of signatures required to place propositions on the ballot.
+Governor Brown insisted on Unruh's reforms that abolished various government agencies and consolidated others.

+Structural reform of the executive branch

+Upon taking office, Brown realized that the state executive branch had grown to an unmanageable level of complexity because of the legislature's unfortunate habit of solving problems by creating new boards and commissions directly responsible to the governor—approximately 360 boards, commissions, and agencies all reported directly to the governor.
+In February 1961, Brown proposed a massive reorganization plan for the state government, which included the creation of several so-called "super-agencies" (originally spelled with a hyphen) to greatly reduce the number of direct reports to the governor.
+In September 1961, Brown appointed the secretaries of the first four superagencies (of eight then planned).
+The superagencies continue to exist today as part of the long-term legacy of the Brown administration, although there are currently only seven, and there are several Cabinet-level departments outside of them.

+Another part of Brown's 1961 plan was to consolidate many basic maintenance functions such as building maintenance and grounds maintenance into a single government department, in lieu of the traditional approach in which each agency separately handled those functions.
+In September 1963, Brown began to appoint officials to lead the new California Department of General Services, after the legislature passed and he signed a bill creating that department.